gordonwatts/seattlesnowmass2021.github.io/pages/local-travel.md

 - [Link Light Rail](https://www.soundtransit.org/ride-with-us/routes-schedules/1-line): Sound Transit’s Link light rail trains arrive every 8 to 15 minutes, depending on the time of day.
 - [Bus System](https://kingcounty.gov/depts/transportation/metro/travel-options/bus.aspx): King County Metro Transit provides bus service
-- ORCA Card](http://orcacard.com/): These transit passes can be used on streetcars, light rail, buses, and more.
+- [ORCA Card](http://orcacard.com/): These transit passes can be used on streetcars, light rail, buses, and more.
 Please note: they do not work on Washington State Ferries or the Seattle Center Monorail).
 - [Lyft](https://www.lyft.com/rider/cities/seattle-wa), [Uber](https://www.uber.com/global/en/cities/seattle/), and metered Taxis: In downtown Seattle, local drivers offer in-city transportation.
 All rides can be scheduled using smartphone apps.
 - Car Rental & Car sharing: Visitors can rent vehicles by days from airport and neighborhood locations, and by the hour from [Zipcar](https://www.zipcar.com/seattle) or by the minute from [GIG Car Share](https://gigcarshare.com/seattle/).